 A sprinkler is a device used to produce artificial rainfall (sprinkler precipitation).
 Its purpose is to apply water as uniformly as possible over a given area.
 Most sprinklers are of the impact, gear-driven, or stationary spray nozzle types.
 Impact and gear-driven nozzles produce a stream of water that is broken up by the impact arm or a pin that protrudes into the flow stream.
-As the sprinkler rotates it covers a circular area producing a conical water distribution pattern (see Figure 3 top).
-Since the water applied to the surface of the turf is nearly cone-shaped, sprinklers must be spaced so that the areas covered by the sprinklers overlap each other.
-Sprinklers that are spaced too far apart result in a watering pattern that is not uniform.
-Properly spaced sprinklers result in a uniform watering pattern (see Figure 3 bottom).
+As the sprinkler rotates it covers a circular area producing a conical water distribution pattern (see the top of Figure 3).